Sprint (missile): Nike Zeus

 The US Army had considered the issue of shooting down theater ballistic missiles of the V-2 missile type as early as the mid-1940s.
-Early studies suggested their short flight times, on the order of 5 minutes, would make it difficult to detect, track and shoot at these weapons.
-However, in spite of their much higher performance, intercontinental ballistic missiles' longer flight times and higher trajectories made them, theoretically, much easier to attack.
+Early studies suggested their short flight times, on the order of 5 minutes, would make it difficult to detect, track, and shoot at these weapons.
+In theory, it would be easier to attack intercontinental ballistic missiles, with their longer flight times and higher trajectories.

 In 1955, the Army gave Bell Labs, who had developed the earlier Nike missiles, a contract to study the ABM issue.
-They returned a report saying the concept was within the state of the art, and could be built using modest upgrades to the latest Army surface-to-air missile, the Nike Hercules.
+They returned a report saying the concept was within the state of the art and could be built using modest upgrades to the latest Army surface-to-air missile, the Nike Hercules.
 The main technological issues would be the need for extremely powerful radars that could detect the incoming ICBM warheads long enough in advance to fire on them, and computers with enough speed to develop tracks for the targets in engagements that lasted seconds.

 Bell began development of what became Nike Zeus in 1956, working out of the Nike development center at Redstone Arsenal.
 The program went fairly smoothly, and the first tests were carried out in the summer of 1959.
 By 1962, a complete Zeus base had been built on Kwajalein Island and proved very successful over the following year, successfully intercepting test warheads and even low-flying satellites.